glorinli/statusok/README.md

 ## Simple Version

-Simple Setup to monitor your website and recieve a notification to your Gmail when your website is down.
+Simple Setup to monitor your website and receive a notification to your Gmail when your website is down.

 Step 1: Write a `config.json` with the url information
 ```json